-I’m an Author of a debut novel Amber Wake: Gabriel Falling, a historical adventure set in 1705 from London, England to Caribbean I co-wrote with PS Bartlett.
+I’m the co-author of the historical adventure Amber Wake: Gabriel Falling, set in 1705 from London, England to Caribbeant.
 As one reviewer says, “this is not your typical pirate tale!
 It’s BETTER!”
 One recent review said “I LOVED it!
 It was a perfect segue from nonfiction to fiction.”
 I’m a writer of History and of Romance.
 Sometimes those two crossover.

 I have three sites right now.